 - Temporary utility -- electric and gas meters released.

 - Culvert and approach

 Remodel / Addition Packet

-The remodel or the addition to a single-family dwelling requires a permit (Use the Miscellaneous Building Permit Form).
+The remodel or the addition to a single-family dwelling requires a permit (Use the New Construction Permit).
 All construction must comply with the International Residential Code as adopted by the City of Lucas.